Natural gas: Natural gas

 In the 19th century, natural gas was primarily obtained as a by-product of producing oil.
 The small, light gas carbon chains came out of solution as the extracted fluids underwent pressure reduction from the reservoir to the surface, similar to uncapping a soft drink bottle where the carbon dioxide effervesces.
 The gas was often viewed as a by-product, a hazard, and a disposal problem in active oil fields.
 The large volumes produced could not be used until relatively expensive pipeline and storage facilities were constructed to deliver the gas to consumer markets.

 Until the early part of the 20th century, most natural gas associated with oil was either simply released or burned off at oil fields.
-Gas venting and production flaring are still practised in modern times, but efforts are ongoing around the world to retire them, and to replace them with other commercially viable and useful alternatives.
+Gas venting and production flaring are still practiced in modern times, but efforts are ongoing around the world to retire them, and to replace them with other commercially viable and useful alternatives.

 In addition to transporting gas via pipelines for use in power generation, other end uses for natural gas include export as liquefied natural gas (LNG) or conversion of natural gas into other liquid products via gas to liquids (GTL) technologies.
 GTL technologies can convert natural gas into liquids products such as gasoline, diesel or jet fuel.
 A variety of GTL technologies have been developed, including Fischer–Tropsch (F–T), methanol to gasoline (MTG) and syngas to gasoline plus (STG+).
 F–T produces a synthetic crude that can be further refined into finished products, while MTG can produce synthetic gasoline from natural gas.
 STG+ can produce drop-in gasoline, diesel, jet fuel and aromatic chemicals directly from natural gas via a single-loop process.
 In 2011, Royal Dutch Shell's 140000 oilbbl per day F–T plant went into operation in Qatar.